 Present at the NSTA

 Nicole intends on submitting a proposal to present/chair a workshop at the NSTA Conference in Boston 2014.
-She will present her work completed during the NITARP experience, How it can be used to promote research in the classroom and how to participate in the NITARP program.
+She will present her work completed during the NITARP experience, how it can be used to promote research in the classroom and how to participate in the NITARP program.

 Present at Oxford’s Annual Science Symposium